-Do I really need travel insurance for China?
+Do I really need travel insurance for China in 2021?
 I remember my friend asking me this question a few years ago as they were preparing to buy flight tickets.
 That was before Covid changed travel.
 My how things have changed!
 Here’s how I would answer him now about travel insurance.

 I remember in my younger years of traveling, the idea of paying for travel insurance was absurd.